simonebbruun/RS_multi_modal_user_interactions/README.md

 - session_id.
 The ID of a web session.
 - event_number.
 A number specifying the order of conversations/web sessions.

-### data_conversations_embedding.csv

-This data contains the conversations that the user had prior to the user's purchase event.
-Each conversation consists of multiple sentences represented with text embeddings.
-The data contains 771 columns:
-- conversation_id.
-The ID of a conversation.
-- sentence_number.
-A number specifying the order of sentences.
-- sentence_speaker.
-The speaker of the sentence (user or agent).
-- embedding_1 - embedding_768.
-Text embeddings computed with a pre-trained language-specific BERT model.

 ### data_conversations_keyword.csv

 This data contains the conversations that the user had prior to the user's purchase event.
 Each conversation consists of multiple sentences represented with keywords.
 The data contains 4 columns: